HS1 set to become first UK railway to run entirely on sustainable power

 HS1 Ltd also pledged to be fully carbon neutral within a decade, as it set out stringent new environmental targets in a sustainability strategy focussed on enhancing its reputation as the Green Gateway to Europe.

-The company is working with its international operator, Eurostar, and domestic operator, Southeastern High Speed (LSER), to reduce the carbon footprint of every passenger by 25 per cent and to cut energy per train journey by 10 per cent.
+The company is working with its international operator, Eurostar, and domestic operator, London South Eastern Railway (LSER), to reduce the carbon footprint of every passenger by 25 per cent and to cut energy per train journey by 10 per cent.

 The international high-speed line already removes the equivalent of 60,000 short-haul flights, or 750,000 tonnes of CO2, each year.
 Domestic services on the line remove 6,000 lorries and cars from the roads every year.
 Almost four million of the 26 million people who use HS1 Ltd’s international and domestic services have switched from using cars and aeroplanes, with average carbon emissions up to 80 per cent lower for train passengers than airline passengers over the same distance.